bentemple/nvidia_shield_tv_controller/variant_icons/README.md

 # Notes on icon size:

+To generate new icons and banners:

+Create a new directory for the name of the variant you're creating.
+This will be appended as a prefix to the ic_launcher and ic_banner images contained in it.

+On mac with homebrew installed, run the generate script:
+`./generate_icons.sh`

-Banner, I did it somewhat arbitrarily, potentially 2x what android calls for but :shrug:
+ic_banner size, I believe is potentially 2x what android calls for in terms of resolution size. :shrug:

 ## ic_banner